GarrettStrahan/Napalm-Testing/README.md

 This right now is just the start of working with the Napalm framework for my codes.

 Release Notes:
-version 0.1 = basic program
+Version 0.1 = basic outline of a program
-version 0.2 = Made the output much more clean and human readable. version 0.3 = Don't recall.
-Will fill out later. version 0.4 = Supported the ability to build custom folders for your particular Juniper device with the serial #s. version 0.5 = faster performance version 0.6 = configuration commands supported, right now 1 command.
+Version 0.2 = Made the output much more clean and human readable.
+Version 0.3 = Don't recall.
+Will fill out later.
+Version 0.4 = Supported the ability to build custom folders for your particular Juniper device with the serial #s.
+Version 0.5 = faster performance
+Version 0.6 = configuration commands supported, right now 1 command.